golzarr/Frequency_Analysis_Thesis/README.md

 2.)
 Frequency-analysis: For example in an english language text some letters are more frequent than others  (E, A, O, I and T).
-Analyzing the ciphertext and based on the most frequent letter in the cipertext we can predict the key (so the number of shifts)
+Analyzing the ciphertext and based on the most frequent letter in the ciphertext we can predict the key (so the number of shifts)